 Position Tracking Only

-This method is different from all the other options described so far because there is no set number of checkpoints.
+This method differs from all the other options described so far because there is no set number of checkpoints.

-This is a good option for mobile officers (i.e. officers on bicycles or driving a vehicle).
-Since there is no physical tag to scan and the checkpoints are automated by the interval time set.
-The added benefit being they would not have to stop to scan something or visit specific locations.
+This is a good option for mobile officers (i.e., officers on bicycles or driving vehicles).
+Since there is no physical tag to scan, the interval time set automates the checkpoints.
+The added benefit is that they would not have to stop to scan something or visit specific locations.

 Pros of Position Tracking: